niyeldeii/essays/becoming_one_essay.md

 And it's not just Cursor.
 There's Windsurf, Replit, Bolt.new, Lovable, Claude Code, Amazon Q—the entire ecosystem is exploding.
 Cognition's Devin, the "AI software engineer," is pushing into agentic territory.
 The tools are everywhere.

 These numbers are real.
 The productivity gains are real.
-Teams ship faster.
-Barriers to entry are lower.

-And that's genuinely good.
+Teams ship faster, barriers to entry are lower, and that's genuinely good.

 Product managers can now prototype features themselves.
 Designers can bring their mocks to life without waiting for engineering time.
 People with ideas but no formal CS background can build working applications.

-We hear about vibecoded apps making real revenue.
-Indie hackers shipping faster than ever.
-Solo founders building things that would have required teams five years ago.
+We hear about vibecoded apps making real revenue—indie hackers shipping faster than ever, solo founders building things that would have required teams five years ago.

 The democratization of creation is happening.
 The sorcery is spreading beyond the monastery walls.